thenuv/JHU_DATASCIENCE_REPO/C10_PROJ/JHU_CAPSTONE_NLP_NEXT_WORD.md

 - Type in few words in the Text box in the left of the application and submit.
 - The output tab will display the possible next word with a graph for top 5 words with higher probability.
 - A table below displays first 10 possible words with their probability.
+- The response time taken to process is displayed in seconds.

 Preprocessing